Skip to Main Content

 Key takeaways

-• Most homeowners insurance policies do not cover animal damage, but there are exceptions for accidents such as a deer damaging a fence or a bird breaking a window.
+• Most homeowners insurance does not cover animal damage, but there are exceptions for accidents such as a deer damaging a fence or a bird breaking a window.

 • Potential animal risks depend on where you live.
 Understanding local wildlife may help you better tailor your coverage and protect your home from damage.